YoannProfit/YoannProfit/README.md

 ### :technologist: About Me !

-- :telescope: I’m looking for an IT job as a Software Developer or in Software QA.
+- :telescope: I’m looking for an IT job as a Software Developer or as QA Engineer.
--
 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I'm reading or writing codes.
+I'm also playing guitar in my free times.
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url)
 - 🔭 I’m currently working on a personnal 3D Game Engine with DirectX 10, 11 and 12.
 - 🌱 I’m currently learning DirectX 12 GPU memory handling.
 - 👯 I’m looking to collaborate on ...